Caribbean Sailing Seasons

 The Islands of the Caribbean have a tropical weather system all of their own.
 This really affects the sailing season and subsequently when our guests can get the most enjoyment out of their stay on Sea Pearl.

-December to May is the Caribbean’s Sailing Season
+December to May is the Central Caribbean’s Sailing Season

 The winds are fairly consistent and therefore great for sailing.